pete-otaqui/rear-window/README.md

 ## Installation

-Rear Window is written with module definition to support:
+Rear Window is written with a module definition to support:

-* Global inclusion in a browser, just refer to `rear-window.js`
+* Global inclusion in a browser, just include the `rear-window.js` file and you will get `RW` in the global scope
 * AMD / RequireJS - `require(['rear-window/rear-window'], function(RW) {/* ...*/ })`
 * CommonJS-style / Browserify - `var RW = require('rear-window')`